The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

-Clinical Projects: HLS J.D. and LL.M. students may apply to participate in a two-credit Independent or Continuing Clinical during the Winter Term, which involves working 40 hours per week under the supervision of an on-site attorney and in coordination with an HLS faculty sponsor.
+Clinical Projects: HLS J.D. and LL.M. students may apply to participate in a two-credit independent clinical during Winter Term, which involves working 40 hours per week under the supervision of an on-site attorney and in coordination with an HLS faculty sponsor.
 For more information, please contact the Office of Clinical and Pro Bono Programs in WCC Suite 3085, 6 Everett Street.
 HLS students are not eligible for credit for an “internship” abroad unless it meets the criteria of an independent clinical placement.

 Research / Writing Projects: HLS J.D. and LL.M. students may register for the Winter Term Writing Program.
 A student who participates in the Winter Term Writing Program devotes his/her Winter Term to intensive, individualized research and writing under the supervision of an HLS faculty member.
-Please see the Winter Writing Program web page for more information, including specifics regarding credits.
+Please see the Winter Term Writing Program information in the HLS Handbook of Academic Policies for more information, including specifics regarding credits.

 Please note that HLS students may not take courses at a foreign law school as a way of earning credit for Winter Term.

-Please be sure to read the Winter Term Grant information and application instructions carefully before completing the application.
+Please be sure to read the Winter Term International Travel Grant information and application instructions carefully before completing the application.

 The financial requirements of a student’s project, as outlined in a reasonable and well-constructed budget, will be reviewed but the amount of Winter Term International Travel Grants will not be determined based on financial need.
 We strongly encourage students who are concerned about their financial ability to undertake projects abroad to seek out multiple sources of funding well in advance of Winter Term.
 Please also see the section on Grant Amounts and Funding Guidelines.